bxio/Discord-Bot-Heroku/README.md

 ## How to Bot

 1. Create an app at https://discordapp.com/developers.
-You'll need a discord account, obviously.
+You'll need a [discord](https://discordapp.com) account, obviously.
 2. Create a bot for the app.
 3. [Deploy this repository to Heroku](https://heroku.com/deploy), then insert the bot token.
+4. Invite your bot to your discord guild
-4. Give your app a name, assign dynos, and profit.
+5. Give your app a name, assign dynos, and profit.

 ## Caveats